vmware-archive/hillview/deployment/README.md

 The servers also require `java` to be installed.

 ```
 $: cd deployment
 ```

+The fixed configuration of the Hillview service is obtained from the file `config.yaml`.
+Currently this file only stores the service port.

+A deployment of the service is described by a file named `hosts`;
-First, prepare a file named `hosts` and populate it with the hostnames or IP addresses of the servers.
-You need two groups of servers: 1) a `web` group with one server, and
-2) a `backends` group with all the backend servers.
-For instance:
+create this file and populate it with the hostnames or IP addresses of the servers.
+You need two groups of servers: 1) a `web` group with one server, and 2) a `backends` group with all the backend servers.
+For
+instance:

 ```